Erhannis/flutter_zeroconnect/README.md

 ```
 zeroconnect.dart also contains some presets; ERROR/WARN/INFO/VERBOSE/DEBUG atm.

+RetransmittingMSock might be useful to you, as well, though I haven't incorporated it into zeroconnect - TCP should already handle reliability etc.

 ## License

 `zeroconnect` is distributed under the terms of the [MIT](https://spdx.org/licenses/MIT.html) license.